-Our picks for the best private pension accounts are based on:
+We have chosen what we think are the best private pension accounts based on:

 - over 7,000 votes in our annual awards

 - our own experiences testing the private pension accounts with real money

 - an in-depth comparison of the features that make them stand out compared to alternative private pensions.